ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/backup/restore.markdown

 {PANEL/}

-{PANEL: Restore Database to multiple nodes}
+{PANEL: Restore Database to Multiple Nodes}

 ####Restore Database to a Single Node & Replicate it to Other Nodes